slawlor/ractor/ractor_cluster/README.md

 `ractor_cluster` has a single main type in it, namely the `NodeServer` which represents a host of a `node()` process.
 It additionally has some macros and a procedural macros to facilitate developer efficiency when building distributed actors.
 The `NodeServer` is responsible for:

 1. Managing all incoming and outgoing `NodeSession` actors which represent a remote node connected to this host.
-2. Managing the `TcpListener` which hosts the server socket to accept incoming session requests.
+2. Managing the `TcpListener` which hosts the server socket to accept incoming session requests (with or without encryption).

 The bulk of the logic for node interconnections however is held in the `NodeSession` which manages